 Santa Maria in Cameron County, Texas — The American South (West South Central)

 Location.
-26° 4.484′ N, 97° 50.286′ W. Marker is in Santa Maria, Texas, in Cameron County.
+26° 4.479′ N, 97° 50.273′ W. Marker is in Santa Maria, Texas, in Cameron County.
 Marker is at the intersection of Military Highway (U.S. 281) and Iglesias Drive, on the right when traveling west on Military Highway.
-The marker is located south of the front door of the church.
+The marker and Church are located at the Santa Maria Park.
 Touch for map.
 Marker is in this post office area: La Feria TX 78559, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Our Lady of Visitation Catholic Church (a few steps from this marker); Longoria Cemetery (approx. 0.8 miles away); El Horcon Tract and Rio Rico (approx. 3.3 miles away); Near Routes of Alonso de Leon Expeditions The Spot Where "American Blood was Shed on American Soil" (approx. 3˝ miles away); Relampago Ranch (approx. 5.1 miles away); Military Highway of the Lower Rio Grande Valley (approx. 5.1 miles away); Las Rucias (approx. 5.2 miles away).
+At least 8 other markers are Our Lady of Visitation (a few steps from this marker); Longoria Cemetery (approx. 0.8 miles away); El Horcon Tract and Rio Rico (approx. 3.3 miles away); Near Routes of Alonso de Leon Expeditions (approx. 3˝ miles away); The Spot Where "American Blood was Shed on American Soil" (approx. 3˝ miles away); Relampago Ranch (approx. 5.1 miles away); Military Highway of the Lower Rio Grande Valley (approx. 5.1 miles away); Las Rucias (approx. 5.1 miles away).
 Touch for a list and map of all markers in Santa Maria.

 Credits.
 This page was last revised on January 27, 2021.
 It was originally submitted on January 27, 2021, by James Hulse of Medina, Texas.
 This page has been viewed 32 times since then.
 Photos: 1, 2, 3, 4. submitted on January 27, 2021, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.